montoyamoraga/class-randomness/README.md

 * Python for math and randomness
 * Randomness on the internet: [random.org](https://www.random.org/)
 * Randomness and text: [Tracery for Python](https://github.com/aparrish/pytracery)

+## Students introductions

+Before starting the class, let's do short introductions [90 seconds timer](https://www.google.com/search?rlz=1C5CHFA_enUS813US813&q=timer+90+seconds):

+* Name?
+* Why did you take the class?
+* What are your expectations out of this class?
+* Background in programming?
+* Background in arts/design/music/stuff?

 ### [Week 1 notes](notes/week1.md)